jerlendds/osintbuddy/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots & Logs:**

-Please run `./launcher debug:send` to upload and get a public link to your log files.
+Please run `./launcher debug_send` to upload and get a public link to your log files.
 This will help us with debugging and solving any issues.

 **Environment:**

 - OS: Linux
 - Browser: Firefox

 **Additional context:**

 ...